lfroms/cuacs/README.md

 ```
 As a client you can perform the following actions:
 * View the list animals at a glance, and double click on the animal profiles to view a detailed version of the profile.
 * Click on the `Account` dropdown menu to Log Out or edit their own profiles.
+Click on the `Matching Preferences` tab to edit your own matching preferences.

 > Note: double clicking on profiles will open another window in which you will be able to view the details.